amanda-f-ndsu/byte_le_royale_2023/Visualiser/readme.md

     "font_size": 20,
     // font color for score display in rgb "font_color": [0, 255, 0],
-    // tile size of each sprite in pixels
+    // Width of window in pixels
-    "tile_size": [8, 8],
-    // spacing between each sprite in pixels "tile_spacing": [1, 1],
-    // spacing around in the tilemap in pixels "border_spacing": [0, 0],
-    // screen width in pixels
     "screen_width": 1366,
-    // screen height in pixels
+    // Height of window in pixels
     "screen_height": 768,
-    // path to tile_map
-    "tile_map": "./tilemap.png",
+    // Global tile size to scale all sprites to in pixels (usually your largest sprite size)
+    // All tile sizes must be square at this time(same x and y)
+    // This adjustment is made bc all sprites are on a grid of the same size, different sized grids are not supported at this time
+    "global_tile_size": [8, 8],
-    // scale multiplier for sprites in visualiser "scale": 4,
+    // Scale multiplier to change global_tile_size to something bigger "scale": 4,
-    // fallback sprite in tilemap in case a key is not defined [x, y] (0 indexed) "fallback": [0, 6],
+    // Fallback sprite in tilemap in case a key is not defined [x, y] (0 indexed) "fallback": ["original", 0, 6],
+    // Dictionary of keys to define where each tile_map is and the properties (empty dictionary is required even if no keys) "tile_maps": {
+        // CAN BE EMPTY
+        "original": {
+            // ALL properties are required
+            // Path to image
+            "source": "./tilemap.png",
+            // Size of each tile
+            "tile_size": [8, 8],
+            // Any spacing between each tile in pixels "tile_spacing": [1, 1],
+            // Any spacing between the tilemap and image edge in pixels "border_spacing": [0, 0]
+        },
+        "letters": {
+            "source": "./tilemapletters.png",
+            "tile_size": [8, 8],
+            "tile_spacing": [1, 1],
+            "border_spacing": [0, 0]
+        },
+        "2by2": {
+            "source": "./tilemaptwobytwo.png",
+            "tile_size": [2, 2],
+            "tile_spacing": [1, 1],
+            "border_spacing": [1, 1]
+        }
+    },
     // Dictionary of keys to define where each sprite is (empty dictionary is required even if no keys) "keys": {
-        // NOT REQUIRED
-        // Dictionary can be empty, examples given [tilemap, x, y] (0 indexed)
+        // CAN BE EMPTY
+        // When adding a sprite, refer to the string key, the visualizer handles croping the sprite out of the tilemap
+        // The parameters are ["tilemap_key", x_pos, y_pos]
+        // The x and y pos are just what sprite is referred to
-        // The first sprite would be 0,0 and then the second to the right would be 1,0 etc "player": [4, 0],
+        // The first sprite would be 0,0 and then the second to the right would be 1,0 etc "cook": ["letters", 4, 0],
-        "enemy": [11, 0],
-        "floor": [1, 1],
+        "floor": ["original", 1, 1],
-        "top_wall": [1, 0],
-        "top_left_corner": [0, 0],
-        "top_right_corner": [3, 0],
-        "bottom_left_corner": [0, 2],
-        "bottom_right_corner": [3, 2],
-        "left wall": [0, 1],
-        "right_wall": [3, 0]
+        "counter": ["2by2", 0, 0],
+        "dispenser": ["letters", 0, 1],
+        "roller": ["letters", 0, 2],
+        "cutter": ["letters", 3, 0],
+        "oven": ["letters", 0, 1],
+        "bin": ["letters", 2, 2],
+        "combiner": ["letters", 2, 1],
+        "storage": ["letters", 3, 1],
+        "delivery": ["letters", 0, 2],
+        "sauce": ["letters", 1, 2],
+        "water": ["2by2", 2, 0]
     }
 }

-## Logs
-- JSON array of commands
-- Each command consists of
-    - turn: int
-        - Used to track which turn this command is executed as the commands are stored in an array
-        - All setup commands would be turn 0 for instance
-    - command: string
-    - value

 ## Commands
 ### add_layer